 Leaders who welcome diversity into their organisation are better placed to adapt to changes within their industry, maintaining a strong edge over less-flexible competitors.
 There’s also the reality that, as younger companies become more diverse by default, business leaders will appear more attractive to their customers if their organisation is perceived to reflect a similar degree of open-mindedness.

 One question that remains on the lips of some leaders might be, “I’m all for diversity – but how can I best lead a diverse team?”
-It’s an important question, given that diversity presents some challenges as well as its many benefits.
+It’s an important question, given that diversity presents some challenges.
+Also, inclusio highlights some of the benefits of having diversity in the workplace.
 People have different needs, outlooks, and perspectives.
 It’s crucial for any leader to know how to understand and engage with these effectively.

 Let’s take a look at five steps that leaders can take to ensure they lead a team of diverse people who feel encouraged and motivated to work together for a shared purpose: